'Ant-Man and the Wasp' trailer puts shrinking heroes on the run

 The first trailer for Marvel's "Ant-Man and the Wasp" debuted Tuesday morning, and it looks like "Captain America: Civil War" had a big effect on Scott Lang's world.

-While he was gone though, Hope appears to have taken up her mother's former mantle of the Wasp, with an awesome suit that Pym outfitted with wings and other features Lang wishes his Ant-Man suit could get.
+While he was gone, Hope takes up her mother's former superhero identity as the Wasp, with an awesome suit that Pym equips with wings and other features Lang wishes his Ant-Man suit could get.
 And with them, she pulls off awesome aerial maneuvers like dodging this knife.

+She also has blasters that can turn a tiny Hello Kitty Pez dispenser into a great big obstacle for whoever is chasing her.

 But that doesn't mean Lang's Ant-Man suit doesn't have its own giant tricks.
 His ability to grow big that debuted in "Civil War" appears to be getting a whole new audience.